-Specific research interests are the history of childhood, gender history, female labor participation, public health, social epidemiology, family and care, and (cause specific) mortality.
-Besides her affiliation with Leiden University, she is finalizing national research on violence in the Dutch youth care system after 1945, commissioned by the De Winter Commission (Ministry of Safety and Justice, The Hague).
+Specific research interests include the history of childhood, gender history, female labour participation, public health, social epidemiology, family and care, and (cause specific) mortality.
+Besides her affiliation with Leiden University, she participated in the national inquiry on violence in the Dutch youth care system after 1945, commissioned by the De Winter Commission (2019) and the current national inquiry on relinquishment for adoption in the Netherlands between 1956 and 1984 (Ministry of Safety and Justice, The Hague).

 2010: ‘Is breast best?
 Evaluating breastfeeding patterns and causes of infant death in a Dutch province in the period 1875-1900', The history of the family 15 (1) 76-90.

-2009: with F. van Poppel & J. Schellekens, ‘Oversterfte van jonge meisjes in Nederland in de negentiende en eerste helft twintigste eeuw', Tijdschrift voor sociale en economische geschiedenis 6 (4) 37-69.
+2009 (with F. van Poppel and J. Schellekens) ‘Oversterfte van jonge meisjes in Nederland in de negentiende en eerste helft twintigste eeuw', Tijdschrift voor sociale en economische geschiedenis 6 (4) 37-69.

 2009 (with H. van Dalen and F. van Poppel), ‘Diffusion of a social norm: tracing the emergence of the housewife in the Netherlands, 1812-1922', Economic History Review 62 (1) 99-127.